RamiKrispin/shinylive/README.md

 This repo provides an example of a [Shinylive](https://shiny.rstudio.com/py/docs/shinylive.html) app.
-Shinylive enables to create q serverless Shiny applications with Python.
+Shinylive enables to create a serverless Shiny applications with Python.
 Leveraging [WebAssembly](https://webassembly.org/), it can run the Shiny app on the web browser without a server on the backend.

 ### Example